ATHLETE OF THE WEEK: Brentwood Academy

-Jordan Harvey, daughter of Mindy and Tim Harvey, is this week’s Athlete of the Week.
+Cayden Durrough, son of Lenny and Lori Durrough, is this week’s Athlete of the Week.

-She is a senior at Brentwood Academy and a member of the Football Cheerleading Team.
-She holds the position of backspot for the team.
+He is a junior at Brentwood Academy and a member of the Cross Country and Track teams.
+He said so far in his running career, his greatest accomplishment has been running a 16:20 5k at the Great American Cross Country Festival in North Carolina last year.

-Harvey started cheering when she was in the 7th grade.
-She said most of her motivation for starting came from her sister, who also played, and encouraged her to try it out.
+He started running when he was in fifth grade after searching for an extracurricular activity to get involved in.
+“I became hooked and I have loved it ever since,” he said.

 (0) comments